Two Heads are Better than One: Robust Learning Meets Multi-branch Models: Proposed Method

 \section{Proposed Method}

-We propose a novel framework, \xxx, by introducing a multi-branch neural network and a new loss term for orthogonality learning.
-We first introduce the pipeline of our framework in Sec.
-3.1 and then present our novel branch-orthogonal loss in Sec.
-3.2 and our optimization formulation in Sec.
-3.3 followed by the training pipeline in Sec.
-3.4.
+We propose a novel framework, BORT, by introducing a multi-branch neural network and a new loss term for orthogonality learning.
+We first introduce the pipeline of our framework in Sec.~\ref{III.A} and then present our novel branch-orthogonal loss in Sec.~\ref{III.B} and our optimization formulation in Sec.~\ref{III.C} followed by the training pipeline in Sec.~\ref{III.D}.

-\paragraph{Notation} $(x,y)\in \mathcal{X}$ is the natural dataset, and $x'$ signifies perturbed examples. $f^{k}$ denotes any of the $K$ branches and $f_i^{k}$ especially stands for the i-th 'block' (consistent to the definition in \citet{zagoruyko2016wide}) of branch $k$. $\delta$ indicates perturbations bounded in the $\epsilon$-ball, where $\epsilon$ represents the numerical limit of the perturbation.
+\textbf{Notation.} $(x,y)\in \mathcal{X}$ is the natural dataset, and $x'$ signifies perturbed examples. $f^{k}$ denotes any of the $K$ branches and $f_i^{k}$ especially stands for the i-th `block' of branch $k$. $\delta$ indicates perturbations bounded in the $\epsilon$-ball, where $\epsilon$ represents the numerical limit of the perturbation.